natf17/kiosk-prd-demo/README.md

-# Strapi application
+# CMS for a Kiosk

+This CMS is built on Strapi v.3.
 The steps below assume an environment that meets the prerequisites in the [Strapi deployment page](https://docs-v3.strapi.io/developer-docs/latest/setup-deployment-guides/deployment.html).

 ## Configure the application
 The app requires the following environment variables: